Sandingo/beyondrb/README.md

 - Tougher Boss trainer learnsets from Yellow version.
 - Gym Leader post-game rematches.
 - Modern Exp.
 All sharing formula (Still requires 50 Pokémon caught to get)
+- QoL with BW's reusable Repel system and HMs usable in the overworld.
+- Improved Vitamins and purchasable PP Ups!
 - Hyper Training!

 The goal is to include as many beta features as possible, and some new Kanto-related ones, without changing the feel of Generation 1.